ericddm/Python-dotNet-5820/README.md

 ## PXIe-5820 Python .NET Example

-This examples shows how to setup a system and run very basics RF examples from Python.
-The approach are two approaches: calling the CLR (Common Language Runtime) to directly interface with .NET classes and creating wrappers around the driver c dll using cpython.
+This examples shows how to setup the enviroment and run very basics RF examples from Python.
+There are two approaches: calling the CLR (Common Language Runtime) to directly interface with .NET classes and creating wrappers around the driver c dll using cpython.
+These examples use Python .NET as a way of importing the .NET classes into Python.

+__Please be aweare that NI-RFSA driver neither NI-RFSG drivers are officially supported in Python.
+Official support is provide only through .NET and LabVIEW APIs.
+This is provided as a last resort alternative but please remeber that any issues, it being usability or bugs not reproduceble in .NET or LabVIEW will not be supported.__

 ### Setting up Environment